buildwithgrove/path/envoy/README.md

 ## 5. External Authorization Server

-The `envoy/auth_server` directory contains the Go/gRPC server responsible for authorizing requests forwarded by Envoy Proxy.
+The `envoy/auth_server` directory contains the `Go External Authorization Server` called by the Envoy `ext_authz` filter.
 It evaluates whether incoming requests are authorized to access the PATH service.

 This server communicates with a remote gRPC server to populate its in-memory `Gateway Endpoint Store`, which provides data on which endpoints are authorized to use the PATH service.